HyrumHansen/math4610/task8.md

 [ 0.
 0. 21.083]
 ```

-The resultant L and U matrices were passed into a new function which solves a system using the LU decomposition.
+The resultant L and U matrices were passed into a new function, **lu.solve()** which solves a system using the LU decomposition.
 This function takes as input a lower and upper triangular matrix, then solves Ly = b and Ux = y to yield the solution vector x.
 Implementation details are given [here]().
 Example output is shown below.

 ```python
 The Original Matrix: